o3de/o3de.org/content/docs/userguide/rendering/anti-aliasing.md

 ---
-description: ' Use temporal antialiasing (TAA) to reduce ghosting artifacts in motion and set the amount of antialiasing needed for your graphics in &ALYlong;. '
+description: ' Use temporal antialiasing (TAA) to reduce ghosting artifacts in motion and set the amount of antialiasing needed for your graphics in Amazon Lumberyard. '
 title: Temporal Antialiasing and Supersampling
 ---
 # Temporal Antialiasing and Supersampling {#graphics-rendering-anti-aliasing}